 National Park Service, Alaska.

 On an island amid towering spruce and hemlock, Sitka National Historical Park preserves the site of a battle between invading Russian traders and indigenous Kiks.ádi Tlingit.
-Park visitors are awed by Tlingit and Haida totem poles standing along the park’s scenic coastal trail, and the restored Russian Bishop’s House speaks of Russia’s little known colonial legacy in North America.
+Totem poles from Tlingit and Haida areas line the park’s scenic coastal trail, and the restored Russian Bishop’s House is a rare reminder of Russia’s colonial legacy in North America.

 Sitka National Historical Park is located in downtown Sitka, Alaska.
 Sitka is situated on Baranof Island, on the outer coast of Alaska's Inside Passage.
 No roads connect the city to the mainland; Sitka can be reached only by air or sea.
 Visitors can travel to Sitka by scheduled and charter air services, ferry, and cruise ships.